rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> cd.condorcetWinners()
     ['a06']

-In this example, the multipartisan primary selection stage was quite effective in reducing the number of potential candidates to four out of a set of 15 candidadates without rejecting the actual winning candidate.
+In this example, the multipartisan primary selection stage was quite effective in reducing the number of potential candidates to four out of a set of 15 candidates without rejecting the actual winning candidate.

 .. note::